SkieAlike/midterm_project_boba_shop/README.md

 # BobaShop Analytics API
 BobaShop is a online shop for everything related to Bubble Tea.
+In this Schema, we store website traffic data.
 ## Overview
 This API provides high‑performance analytics backed by PostgreSQL.
 It reads from a read‑replica (slave) by default and automatically fails over to the master database if the replica becomes unavailable.
 Once the replica becomes healthy again, the API switches back automatically.